 - It makes it easier for users to find errors.

-- The nature of the field is still fresh in the user’s mind and so this makes it easier for them to remember what needs changing.
+- The nature of the field is still fresh in the user’s mind.
+This makes it easier for them to remember what needs changing.

 - Instant error notification improves user confidence and reduces cognitive load as the visitor doesn’t have to check the form before submitting.